Underground storage tank (UST) systems

 This document provides general guidance for our internal staff as well as our external clients.
 Please review the document:

 Installation, repair and closure of regulated underground storage tanks, piping, and dispensers must take place under the oversight of a contractor certified by the MPCA.
 A Certified Supervisor who is in the employ of a Certified Contractor must be present on-site during any work.
 It is unlawful for an owner or operator to employ a contractor that is not certified by the MPCA in the tank discipline (installation, repair or closure) for which work is contracted.
-Applicable rules are available at:
+See applicable rules:

 Selecting a certified contractor